alemontaldo/network-controller/README.md

 ## Database Management

-To reset the database and start fresh:
+To reset the database and start fresh I recommend shutting down the local stack, then:

 ```bash
 docker volume rm localstack_mongodb_data
 ```

+and starting back on the localstack

 ## License